HomeLatest NewsStartupsDigantara raises $50 million to scale satellite surveillance operations

 Preferred Source of Google

-The round was backed by a mix of domestic and international investors including 360 ONE Asset, SBI Investments of Japan and entrepreneur Ronnie Screwvala, with existing backers Peak XV Partners and Kalaari Capital also participating.
+The round was backed by a mix of domestic and international investors including 360 ONE Asset, SBI of Japan and entrepreneur Ronnie Screwvala, with existing backers Peak XV Partners and Kalaari Capital also participating.

 Advertisement